patrick-zippenfenig/ClickHouseNIO/README.md

 try! connection.insert(into: "test", data: data).wait()
 ````

-5. Query data and cast is to the exptected array
+5. Query data and cast is to the expected array

 ```swift
 try! conn.connection.query(sql: "SELECT * FROM test").map { res in